 I was planning to donate, but I can wait till you guys plan a big event if it is really going to happen.Cesar

-It’s one thing to donate money.
-These guys have donated their hard-earned locks that had become a part of their identity.
+It’s one thing to donate money, these guys have donated their hard-earned locks.
 Money can be earned overnight; long hair can only be earned with time.

 Way to go guys.
-We are damn proud of you, and proud to have you as part of this community.
-And Cesar…be careful what you ask for.
+We are damn proud to have you as part of this community.

 SO HERE’S WHAT WE’RE GONNA DO